 where $T$ can be expressed as $1-M-C$.
-The term $-aMC$ means that macroalgae can overgrow corals, and $\gamma MT$ captures the phenomenon that macroalgae colonize dead coral by spreading vegetatively over algal turfs.
-Coral naturally dies at a rate of $dC$, and Algal turfs arise when macroalgae are grazed ($gM/(M+T)$).
-Besides, coral recruit to and overgrow algal turfs at the combined rate $r$.
-Figure \ref{Coral_fig} shows the phase plane of trajectories of the system from a given initial state to its equilibrium states, which reveals all the possible stable and unstable equilibrium of the system.
+The term $-aMC$ indicates that macroalgae can overgrow corals, and $\gamma MT$ captures the phenomenon that macroalgae colonize dead coral by spreading vegetatively over algal turfs.
+Coral dies naturally at the rate $dC$, and algal turfs arise when macroalgae are grazed ($gM/(M+T)$).
+In addition, coral recruits and overgrows algal turfs at the combined rate $r$.
+Figure \ref{Coral_fig} shows the phase plane of trajectories of the system from a given initial state to its equilibrium states, thereby revealing all the possible stable and unstable equilibria of the system.

-\textit{\textbf{A vegetation-algae model.}} In shallow lakes, algal growth increases the enrichment of turbidity, while vegetation harms turbidity.
-Such feedbacks between algal, vegetation, and turbidity result in multiple stable states.
-Scientists employ the multiple stable state models to understand the transition of states in shallow temperate lakes, showing the regime shift between clear-water states that are dominated by vegetation and turbid states dominated by algae \cite{scheffer1990multiplicity, scheffer1993alternative}.
-Among the proposed models \cite{scheffer1990multiplicity}, a vegetation-algae model (also called vegetation-turbidity model) \cite{scheffer1993alternative} captures the interactions between the growth of planktonic algae ($A$) and abundance of vegetation ($V$), illustrating the potential for alternative equilibria in shallow lakes:
+\textit{\textbf{A vegetation-algae model.}} In shallow lakes, algal growth increases turbidity, while vegetation decreases turbidity.
+Such feedback among algae, vegetation, and turbidity may lead to the existence of multiple stable states.
+Scientists employ multiple stable state models to understand the transitions between states in shallow temperate lakes; such models can show the regime shift between clear-water states dominated by vegetation and turbid states dominated by algae \cite{scheffer1990multiplicity, scheffer1993alternative}.
+Among the proposed models \cite{scheffer1990multiplicity}, a vegetation-algae model (also called the vegetation-turbidity model) \cite{scheffer1993alternative} captures the interactions between the growth of planktonic algae ($A$) and the abundance of vegetation ($V$), illustrating the potential for alternative equilibria in shallow lakes, as follows: